Contact:

 Rebar corrosion in concrete and implications for deconstruction

 In concrete demolition and special deconstruction, the condition of the reinforcement governs the approach.
 Carbonation lowers the pH, the passive film collapses, and rusting begins; chlorides from de-icing salts or marine climates can cause pitting.
 Rust expansion leads to spalling, cracking, and cross-section loss.
-This affects both structural stability and the choice of demolition method—for example, whether concrete demolition shears should cut the section in a controlled manner or whether rock wedge splitters should expand the concrete without explosives.
+This affects both structural stability and the choice of demolition method – for example, whether concrete demolition shears should cut the section in a controlled manner or whether rock wedge splitters should expand the concrete without explosives.
+A structured pre-assessment of cover depth, visible distress, and likely load paths informs sequencing, temporary support, and tool selection.

 Carbonation and chlorides